Pacheco, Kamara among 5 fantasy football RBs to avoid in Week 5 - UPI.com

 The Patriots allowed the 10th-fewest fantasy points to running backs through four weeks.
 They held Tony Pollard to 60 yards from scrimmage in Week 4.
 They surrendered just 18 yards to Breece Hall and Dalvin Cook each in Week 3.

-Look for the Patriots to focus on limiting Kamara in this matchup, forcing the Saints to throw.
+Look for the Patriots to focus on limiting Kamara in this matchup, forcing the Saints to put the ball in the hands of other playmakers.
 I expect this to be a very low-scoring game, which also limits Kamara's upside.

 Kansas City Chiefs running back Isiah Pacheco (L) eclipsed 150 yards from scrimmage in Week 4, but I don't expect his production to reach that level in Week 5.
 File Photo by Jon Robichaud/UPI